Last updated 31 July, 2021.

 2. What is growth marketing? 🎈

-Growth marketing is a systematic process that combines strategic brand marketing with tactical performance marketing to acquire good-fit customers and help them become so successful they’ll buy again, buy more, and tell others.
+Let's look at a growth marketing definition: growth marketing is a systematic process that combines strategic brand marketing with tactical performance marketing to acquire good-fit customers and help them become so successful they’ll buy again, buy more, and tell others.

 Boy, is that a mouthful.